|Year 1||Year 2||Year 3||Year 4||Year 5||Year 6|

 Please Note: Project GO participants planning to travel abroad MUST have a valid U.S. passport in their possession no later than 90 days before anticipated travel date.
 Many destinations require student visas, which take additional processing time.
 For further information, visit our FAQs.

-Project GO students enjoy the Russian section's rich cultural program, featuring daily activities, such as a Russian film workshop, lecture series, country-by-country hands on events, dialect practice with native speakers, games, sports, musical performances, and more.
+Project GO students enjoy the Russian section's rich cultural program, featuring daily activities, such as a Russian film workshop, lecture series, country-by-country hands on events, games, musical performances, and more.

 Students interested in applying for summer domestic study through IU Project GO should complete the Project GO Common Application.